Community projects

-Help Us Grow: a social and therapeutic horticulture programme for people in recovery
+Help Us Grow: a social and therapeutic programme for people in recovery

 Chelsea Physic Garden runs a free 9-week programme for adults recovering from physical and mental ill health.
-Please note that the 2023 programme is over.
-We will run our next programme in 2024.
+The next programme starts in May 2024.

 The programme brings together a diverse range of people who spend time together learning about the Garden and being in nature.
-Participants will do various activities involving:
+Participants may do various activities involving:

 Previous participants have said: